wp-plugins/formatting-correcter/readme.txt

 == Changelog ==

+= 1.0.10 =
+* BUG: Finally, modifiying ... into, &-helip; is not a good idea

 = 1.0.9 =
 * NEW: The ... will be modified into &-helip;
 * NEW: improve the look of the plugin